ilanschnell/ironpkg/README.txt

 enstaller is a managing tool for egginst-based installs, and the CLI is called enpkg which calls out to egginst to do the actual install. enpkg can access distributions from local and HTTP repositories, which are pre-indexed.
-The point of the index file, usually index-depend.bz2, is that enpkg can download this file at the beginning of an install session and resolve dependencies prior to downloading the actual files.
+The point of the index file (index-depend.bz2) is that enpkg can download this file at the beginning of an install session and resolve dependencies prior to downloading the actual files.
 The CLI called 'index-tool' provides tools to create the index file in an egg directory which can then be served over HTTP.